-Fully revised and updated for 2020, Pacing for people with M.E. is based on the expertise and experience of people with M.E. and Pete Gladwell, Clinical Specialist Physiotherapist, Bristol NHS M.E./CFS Service, plus data from our 2019 Big Survey.
+Based on the expertise and experience of people with M.E. and Pete Gladwell, Clinical Specialist Physiotherapist, Bristol NHS M.E./CFS Service, Pacing for people with M.E. also reflects the 2021 NICE guideline for M.E.
 The essentials of pacing are covered on 14 pages in the “Your step-by-step pacing guide” (pages 14 to 27).
 Other things you may find useful in your self-management toolkit come under the “Pacing as part of self-management” section (pages 28 to 52).

 Our Healthcare Services include a doctor, physiotherapists, counsellors and chaplains, who between them have many years experience working with people with M.E.
 Please read information about the service you are interested in, including details of fees, before you complete this form.
 As a charity, we charge fees only to cover our costs and aim to keep these affordable.
 Help with up to 50% of fees may be available, depending on your circumstances.

 “It can be very lonely coping with chronic health problems.
 Action for M.E. is a valuable resource and it’s reassuring to know that there are wonderful people like you who care and are doing as much as they can to help others.”
 This leaflet gives a brief overview of M.E. and its impact and signposts to information and support from Action for M.E.